 Installing The Control Interface

-Connect the (red) lead from LCD#3 to One of the following: the anode of the “COUT” capacitor (red circle), the input of the voltage regulator (green circle), pin #3 of XL1509 (blue circle), or the input pin of a nearby diode (purple circle).
+Connect the (red) wire from LCD#3 to One of the following: the anode of the “COUT” capacitor (red circle), the input of the voltage regulator (green circle), pin #3 of XL1509 (blue circle), or the input pin of a nearby diode (purple circle).
 I chose the diode pin since it’s not obstructed by nearby components.

 Plug the control interface board’s red/black cable connector into the LCD’s board.